AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 `<contentType>application/json</contentType>` defines a content type of the REST API request, which is set as `application/json` here.

 The parameter that declares a body of the request is _catalogCategoryRepositoryV1SavePostBody_.
-Using the [Reference], we can trace how the JSON request was converted into XML representation.
+Using the [Reference](#reference), we can trace how the JSON request was converted into XML representation.

 <InlineAlert variant="info" slots="text" />